Example Usage¶

 print(f"The diagram names are: {list(dgms_alpha.keys())}")

-# iterate over the diagrams like in a dictionary
+# Iterate over the diagrams like in a dictionary.

-for diagram_name, diagram in dgms_alpha:
+for diagram_name in dgms_alpha:

 print(diagram_name)

-# do something with the diagram
+# do something with dgms_alpha[diagram_name]

-# access individual diagrams by indexing
+# Access individual diagrams by indexing.

 ker = dgms_alpha['ker']